daveterry76/quiz-app/README.md

   ```
   $ git clone https://github.com/daveterry76/quiz-app.git
   ```
-- Run the following code on your command line or terminal to install all the dependencies
+- Run the following code on your command line or terminal to install all the dependencies.
   ```
   $ npm install
   ```
-- Once the dependencies are installed, run the following code to start the application on localhost
+- Once the dependencies are installed, run the following code to start the application on localhost.
   ```
   $ npm start
   ```

+## Contribution
+This is an open-source project so I am welcome to contributions.
+If you wish to contribute by adding a new feature or fixing a bug, you can take the following steps.

+1. Fork the repository.
+2. To create a new branch, run the following code in your terminal ` git checkout -b improve-feature ` or ` git checkout -b fix-bug `
+3. Make the needed changes to the files.
+4. Run ` git add .`
+5. Commit your changes by using ` git commit -m 'improve feature'`
+6. Create a pull request on the Github dashboard.

+## License